Best of The Fest: Assembly Rooms, Edinburgh, 2009

 Also, in August 2020, I watched online Regan’s new stand-up show Notions Eleven recorded live from Vicar Street, Dublin just before the lockdown.
 I had so wanted to see the show sitting in a live audience at the Edinburgh Fringe but because of the strange circumstances, the Fringe was cancelled for the first time ever online was the next best thing.
 Quite simply, it was one of the best performances I have seen all year with Regan on blisteringly funny form.
 Subjects for routines included Christmas, being an Irishman Abroad and a hilarious and unforgettable description of IT equipment and devices.
 Each routine was meticulously crafted and I listened intently and howled with uncontrollable laughter at the amount of jokes and stories as the hour flew by.
 Clearly enjoying himself on stage with fearless confidence, I was so pleased that the packed audience were loving the show from a comedian at the top of his game.

-In January 2021, Regan returned to hosting duties with his new weekly online show The Return of The Craic Online Comedy Club.
+In January to March 2021, Regan returned to hosting duties with his new weekly online show The Return of The Craic Online Comedy Club.
 The first show featured guest comic heavyweights Paul McCaffrey, Jen Brister, Prince Abdi and magician Pete Heat who all provided superb entertainment delivering a fantastic evening.
 Guests for other shows included Jo Caulfield, Marcel Lucont, Andrew Bird, Justin Moorhouse, Harry Hill, Angela Barnes, Ed Gamble and Dane Baptiste

 One of the friendliest people I have met, Regan is a great comic, a fantastic storyteller and supporter of comedy who is highly recommended and well worth seeing.